 Thomas K. Prevas

-At graduation, the University of Maryland Law School honored Tom with the Roger Howell Award, which is given to a student “whose leadership, scholarship and moral character are representative of the high ideals of the legal profession.”
+Upon graduation from the University of Maryland School of Law, Tom received the Roger Howell Award, given to a member of the graduating class whose “leadership, scholarship and moral character are representative of the high ideals of the legal profession.”

 Select representative matters include: